-Each year many active adults retire to communities all along the east coast.
+Each year, many active adults retire to communities all along the East Coast.
 To make the most of their retirement funds, retirees often search for areas that have low taxes and other financial incentives.
 Delaware is one great retirement state that offers low taxes, including no sales tax.
-If you are interested in retiring to Delaware, here are eight communities worth considering:
+If you are interested in retiring to Delaware, here are six communities worth considering.

-1. Independence — Set in the popular area of Millsboro, Independence is an intimate community that offers plenty of amenities to support an active adult lifestyle.
-The Energy Star homes at Independence are designed for low-maintenance living and feature many environmentally friendly elements.
+Located in the popular Millsboro area, Independence is an intimate community that offers plenty of amenities to support an active adult lifestyle.
+The Energy Star homes at Independence are designed for low-maintenance living and feature many environmentally friendly elements that save money for its residents.
 With eight floor plans to choose from, potential residents will have an easy time finding a home within their means.

-6. Nobles Pond — Nobles Pond was designed to capture the nostalgic beauty of 1950s and 1960s Main Street Americana.
-Upon completion this unique community plans to offer 800 residences including both attached carriage homes and detached single-family homes.
+Noble's Pond was designed to capture the nostalgic beauty of 1950s and 1960s Main Street Americana.
+Upon completion, this unique community plans to offer 800 residences including both attached carriage homes and detached single-family homes.
 Each home includes a porch or courtyard to encourage visiting among neighbors.

-8. Springmill — There are plenty of activities to occupy Springmill residents both within the community and in the surrounding area.
-Historic downtown Middletown is only five minutes away and Delaware’s coastal resort towns are within an hour long drive.
+There are plenty of activities to occupy Springmill residents, both within the community and in the surrounding area.
+Historic downtown Middletown is only five minutes away, and Delaware’s coastal resort towns are within an hour drive.
 The single-family homes in Springmill were built in a variety of layouts, giving the community a unique look.